Travel to Mexico during Covid-19: What you need to know before you go | NewsChannel 3-12

 Mexico has a four-tier traffic light system of restrictions, with red signifying maximum restrictions, orange limiting capacity in public spaces and at work down to 30%, yellow allowing for all work to resume and public gatherings to take place, and green meaning there are no restrictions in place.
 See a color-coded map here.

-Mexico City, categorized as red, has taken more stringent measures, with fluctuating restrictions on restaurants and bars.
+Mexico City, designated orange, has taken stringent measures, with fluctuating restrictions on restaurants and bars.

 Visitors are likely to find the situation different depending on where in the country they travel, with local restrictions varying.